adf513/LibreFolio/docs/assets/scheduled-investment-provider.md

 ### When to Use

-If your asset has `valuation_model = SCHEDULED_YIELD` in the database, you **don't need to assign a provider**.
-The system will automatically use the built-in synthetic yield calculation.
+If your asset has `valuation_model = SCHEDULED_YIELD` in the database, you **don't need to assign a provider manually**.
+The system will automatically assign the `scheduled_investment` provider with the correct parameters when you first query prices.

 ### Asset Model Fields